perfectdarkmode1/perfectdarkmode1.github.io/content/linux/misc_linux/boot_the_system.md

 date: 2023-11-06T06:20:36-07:00
 draft: false
 ---
-Boot Process Overview
+#### Boot Process Overview

-4 stages the
+4 stages

 1 BIOS

-initialize hardware and use POST to check hardware
+- initialize hardware and use POST to check hardware

 2 Bootloader

-loads kernel into memory
+- loads kernel into memory

-starts kernel w/ parameters
+- starts kernel w/ parameters

-GRUB is a common bootloader
+- GRUB is a common bootloader

 3 Kernel

-initializes devices and memory
+- initializes devices and memory

-load up the init process
+- load up the init process

 4 init

-starts and stop essential service process on the system
+- starts and stop essential service process on the system

 3 major implementations of init

-Boot process: BIOS
+- Boot process: BIOS

 BIOS